 Conclusion

 The CFO is the highest-ranking executive in relation to managing the finances of an enterprise.
 It is similar to that of a treasurer or controller.
-However, while the controller or accountant takes care of bookkeeping and the financial statements of the company, a CFO is obligated to come up with the financial plans.
+However, while the controller or accountant takes care of bookkeeping and the financial statements of the company, a CFO is obligated to come up with the economic plans.

 The role of CFOs in fast-changing organizations in India is changing.
 They have to be more than just the traditional financial manager.
-They need now to drive technologies, strategic innovations, and shifting consumer behaviours.
+They now need to drive technologies, strategic innovations, and shifting consumer behaviours.
 Growth and efficiency, though, require cautious investment balanced by good cost considerations.

 References